Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-08-28-scholarships.md

 Travel scholarships for researchers in Australia, working with complex image analysis (characterisation).

 # Travel scholarships
-Limited travel scholarships to attend a workshop are provided by the CDEVL project (Characterisation Data Enhanced Virtual Laboratory) in the form of travel grants, which will cover the cost of travel (airfare, train, bus, taxi, accommodation).
+To help you attend a workshop the CDEVL project (Characterisation Data Enhanced Virtual Laboratory) is organising travel scholarships which will cover the cost of travel (airfare, train, bus, taxi, accommodation).
 These are provided up to specified caps as follows:

-- up to A$500 for any participant coming from a state other than where the workshop is being held.
+- up to A$500 for participants coming from a state other than where the workshop is being held.
 - up to A$800 for participants coming from WA or NT.

 ## Application

-You may apply for a travel scholarship (at least 3 weeks before the event) by answering the following questions:
+Researchers in Australia, working with complex image analysis (characterisation) may apply for a travel scholarship (at least 3 weeks before the event) by answering the following questions:

 1. Name and date of the workshop
 1. Brief research domain, career level, institution